 As the previous sections have shown, the role of a trustee is vital, as they are responsible for safeguarding the trust’s integrity and ensuring its success.
 The trustee significantly impacts the trust’s ability to grow its assets and achieve its goals as laid out by the grantor.

+For this reason, special care must be taken when choosing a trustee.
+Most people choose friends or family members they see as trustworthy, responsible, and willing to take on the responsibility.
 Generally, however, the average person does not have extensive experience in financial management, legal matters or the tax implications of trusts.
-Professional guidance–such as from trust administration companies and trust administration lawyers–can help ease the burden for people who find themselves in the role of trustees.
+Professional guidance, such as from trust companies and estateplanning lawyers, can help ease the burden for people who find themselves in the role of trustees.

 Supporting the Trustee

-Ensuring Compliance with Laws and Regulations
+Ensuring Compliance With Laws and Regulations

-Protection from Personal Liability
+Protection From Personal Liability

 Get Guidance From an Experienced Estate Planning Attorney

-Trust administration is a complex process that requires a thorough understanding of trust law, tax implications and financial management.
+Trust administration is a complex process that requires a thorough understanding of trust law, tax implications, and financial management.
 Wiles Law is here to help.